 Bashar al-Assad had been warmly welcomed in Buenos Aires in July 2010.
 Perhaps, during this visit, Assad detected the Argentinian government’s desire for a thaw with Iran.
 Several months later, he informed the Argentinian government that Timerman’s trip to the region would coincide with the visit of the Iranian foreign minister.
 Timerman took the bait and agreed to meet the Iranians.
 After the 2013 Memorandum, Salehi declared that “…we have been meeting with Timerman during these two years.”
 Obviously, he was referring to the meeting in Aleppo in 2011.
 Salehi’s admission refuted Timerman’s claim that he had not met with the Iranians.
 In his report to Ahmadinejad, Salehi requested permission to negotiate with Argentina for the immunity of former Minister of Defense Ahmad Vahidi who had been involved in the terror attacks against the Israel embassy in 1992 and against the AMIA building in 1994.
 Slowly but surely, the mediation of Hugo Chávez bore fruit, along with his vision that Argentina must join forces with Cuba, Syria and Iran in order to “confront imperialism.”
 Thus, a country that was a victim of acts of terror decided to appease the perpetrators by signing an agreement that would whitewash their crimes.
 Indeed, Nisman’s indictment of January 14, 2015 exposes one of the worst cases of state-sponsored fraud ever.
 The country’s justice system was betrayed, along with the memory of the victims of the terror attacks.

 As we have noted, in the course of several months, Sergio Berni and Viviana Fein did everything possible to interfere with the scene of the crime and obliterate all the evidence.
 By mid-December 2015, Fein was dismissed, and, at the end of November 2016, she and Berni were incriminated for mishandling the investigation.
-A month later, more dramatic development took place when the court removed Judge Daniel Rafecas and his team of prosecutors from the case.
+A month later, a more dramatic development took place when the court removed Judge Daniel Rafecas and his team of prosecutors from the case.
 Nisman’s accusations were vindicated and a thorough investigation would be conducted.

 At present, there is a struggle between two groups of the judiciary in Argentina: those intent upon pursuing a thorough investigation, as had Nisman, and others, striving hard to obstruct the path of real justice and the disclosure of truth in the name of “progress” and “justice.”
-Among the former are prosecutors German Moldes and Ricardo Saenz., while the latter are led by Attorney-General Alejandra Gils Carbó.
+Among the former are prosecutors German Moldes and Ricardo Saenz, while the latter are led by Attorney-General Alejandra Gils Carbó.
 Almost every day, the struggle between the two groups is in the news.
 Occasionally, there are reports of progress toward solving the case, thereby unmasking the criminal plot which Nisman exposed.
-Sometimes, the obstructionists in their efforts to save the former president from a jail sentence seem to have the initiative.
+Sometimes, the obstructionists, in their efforts to save the former president from a jail sentence, seem to have the initiative.
 It is not clear which side will ultimately prevail.
 But the investigation continues, and new facts are disclosed every day.

 Alberto Nisman was a genuine hero and a brilliant idealist who believed that forces of law can defeat terrorism.
 Against great odds he dedicated his life to proving this proposition.
 His work was based on the hard truth of data which he uncovered through meticulous professional investigation.
 Unfortunately, Alberto Nisman underestimated the determination of his adversaries.
 His opponents may vilify him and question the “conspiratorial and paranoid” services he supposedly rendered to the “global Zionist empire.”
 His detractors, however, cannot deny the truth that emerges from his 289 incriminating pages.
 In hindsight, one chilling incident haunts me.
-When I finished writing To Kill without a Trace I showed Alberto my list of five possible titles for the book.
+When I finished writing To Kill without a Trace, I showed Alberto my list of five possible titles for the book.
 He smiled, pointed to the third item, and remarked: “This sounds catchy.”
-The title reads: The Assassination of Alberto Nisman.
+The title read: The Assassination of Alberto Nisman.

 * * *